bdsim-collaboration/docker/README.md

 # docker
-docker build and test environments for BDSIM
+Docker build and test environments for BDSIM